Rational Will is a multi-criteria decision analysis software that will help you to make rational decisions.

 When you have a big problem to solve but you do not want to start the analysis in deep, rather, you want to jot down the problem in high level, you should use the Influence Diagram.

 Pros and Cons

 If you are in a dilemma about anything like, "should I do it or not", "should I get a divorce?", like this, and you don't want to spend much effort on deep analysis, then a Pros and Cons analysis can serve the purpose quickly.

-Even though, a Pros and Cons are not recommended for a better decision.
+Even though, Pros and Cons are not recommended for a better decision.
 Always try to use Objective based decision analysis.
-Therefore, the Decision Matrix should be the next modeling option to choose.
+Therefore, the Decision Matrix should be the next modeling option to choose from.